martentyrk/enhancing_ct_low_adoption/readme.md

 one can change the epsilon and delta for Differential Privacy, or change the model parameters.
 In dpfn/config/graph_*.ini, one can change the simulator parameters like fraction_test or num_users.

+Inference method 'fn' will run Factorised Neighbors and, depending on the other configs, this experiment will be DP.
+We are in the process of open-sourcing a C++ implementation of DPFN, whereby inference will be about 2x faster.
+Also, memory issues for large scale experiments are resolved.
+In case the compilation of the CPP util library does not work, one can simply remove any link to the 'fncpp' inference method and you're able to run everything in python.

 The most used experimental setup would be 'prequential'.
 This indicates the simulation whose results can be found throughout the paper.
 Prequential is slang for sequential